 Maria Biedrawa is a social pedagogue and trainer in non-violent conflict resolution.
 She belongs to the Catholic Church.
-She is a member of the French branch of the International Fellowship of Reconciliation and the Ark Community, as well as a graduate of the peace diaconate training programme of gewaltfrei handeln.
+She is a member of the French branch of the International Fellowship of Reconciliation and a graduate of the peace diaconate training programme of gewaltfrei handeln.
 In this capacity she has been involved in peace work in African contexts for several years.
 She has been a speaker at several Church and Peace conferences and is therefore known and appreciated by many in our network.
 She was elected as Board member in 2018.

 Ruben Sečen represents Church and Peace member organisation Youth for Christ Croatia.
 He is a member of the Baptist congregation in Rijeka, Croatia, and is also involved in ecumenical activities.
 Ruben is the European representative in the international organisation of Youth for Christ.
 He was elected to serve on the Board in 2021.

 Salomé Haldemann is a Mennonite pastor in Alsace and individual member of Church and Peace.
 She says that she has “a heart for peace” and sees her vocation as working from within the Church for peace both inside and outside of the church walls.
 She works to promote gender equality within the churches.
 She has been interpreting (English/French) at Church and Peace conferences since 2015.
 She was elected to serve on the Board in 2021.